NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/A Gathering of Winds.md

 In any event, if Flycatecher manages to catch someone, he uses that victim as а bargaining chip.
 He claims that he could be convinced to release the captured character if the party agrees to slay someone he calls the “Marquis of the River.”

-Flycatcher speaks of Moreto, a true ghoul, one of a race of undead who populate cities in a forgotten reach of the Underdark called the White Kingdom.
+Flycatcher speaks of Moreto, a true ghoul, one of a race of undead who populate cities in a forgotten reach of the [[Umbral Deeps]] called the White Kingdom.
 Flycatcher tells the PCs that Moreto dwells in a cavern deep under these tombs, a cavern accessible via a “river of blood” that flows through the tomb.
 If the PCs agree to bring Flycatcher Moreto's head, the shadow spider agrees to return their friend.

 Flycatcher’s initial attitude toward the PCs is unfriendly.
 If the PCs can make him friendly, he'll agree to ransom a captured character for 2,000 gp (or the equivalent value in magic items), promising to return the item once the PCs kill Moreto.
 If the PCs make him helpful, he is so impressed that he returns the abducted character as a sign of good will, but still demands the PGs kill the true ghoul.